by R.T. Allenson

 Those same listless eyes were what greeted me each day but they were my own.
-I was doing absolutely nothing, wallowing in my depression.
+I was doing absolutely nothing other than wallowing in my depression.

 I had thoughts of moving to one of the bigger cities, but I never did feel comfortable in places where there were too many people where the sense of community felt weak or forced.
-Nevertheless, I began spending more time away from Port Hale mostly because I was the only one left in town with a truck and there was no shortage of people moving or stuff needing to be carried off.
+Nevertheless, I began spending more time away from Port Hale, mostly because I was the only one left in town with a truck and there was no shortage of people moving or stuff in need of moving.

-Daventon was the nearest town, about two hours travel from Port Hale, and where most of the fishermen relocated.
-It was tempting for me to move there as well; it was also a port town, although not quite as large and with fewer boats.
+Daventon was the nearest town; about two hours travel from Port Hale, and it is where most of the fishermen relocated.
+It was tempting for me to move there as well.
+It was also a port town, although not as large and with fewer boats.
 Still, it made me feel better just being there.
-No fog, no stink of rotting fish, and best of all, the people where happy.
+No fog, no stink of rotting fish, and best of all, the people were happy.
 Just seeing them like that made me hesitant to return home sometimes.

 It’s funny how you can lose yourself in a waking dream or in a false life built by misguided self-confidence.
-I don’t remember much of living in Adenburg, only colorless memories that bubble and boil like awful things from the deep sea.
-I don’t even remember the names or the faces of the people I talked to, only noting how emotionless they sound each time they utter their words – like machines in a clockwork race to a finish line with no prize.
+I don’t remember much of living in Adenburg; only colorless memories that bubble and boil like awful things from the deep sea.
+I don’t even remember the names or the faces of the people I talked to.
+I could only think back on how emotionless they sound each time they utter their words – like machines in a clockwork race to a finish line with no prize.

-The sun in the city is not as yellow as it is in town and there are no verdant trees to build a backdrop, no sapphire waves that roll blissfully into my dreams.
-There, the grey skyscrapers and its dark alleyways usher nightmares of emptiness and silence.
+The sun in the city is not as yellow as it is in town and there are no verdant trees to build a backdrop; no sapphire waves that roll blissfully into my dreams.
+There, the grey skyscrapers and its dark alleyways bring nightmares of emptiness and silence.
 The only loud sound is the ticking of the clock’s hand as it records each painful second passing by.

-But what’s funny is that the sound you hear is nothing like the ticking of the clock at all.
-The long hand is outstretched, tearing at the surface of time, like a drawn-out scream into space that lasts forever.
+What’s funny is that the sound you hear is nothing like the ticking of the clock at all.
+The long hand ioutstretched, tearing at the surface of time, like a drawn-out scream into space that lasts forever.
 Each day spent in that city was a nightmare of soundless, moving pictures.
 At night, Port Hale would call me back with restless dreams filled with unblinking eyes from deep beneath the sea.